 What are transitive and intransitive verbs?
-While the concepts might sound difficult, they are easier to understand when you think about the verb and whether there is an object receiving the action of the verb.
+While the concepts might sound difficult, they are easier to understand when you think about the verbs and whether there is an object receiving the action of the verbs.
 Read the two sentences below.
 What is the difference between the two verbs?
 At first thought, you may say the definition but forget about the meaning.
 Instead, concentrate on the grammar.
 How do the verbs differ grammatically?

 Notice that the first sentence has two words following the verb hit.
 The second sentence doesn’t have words after the verb sang.
 These two facts lead us to a discussion on transitive and intransitive verbs.

 Transitive verbs are action verbs that have an object to receive that action.
 In the first sentence above, the direct object ball received the action of the verb hit.
 Below are some examples of transitive verbs.

 All of the verbs in the above sentences are transitive because an object is receiving the action of the verb.